 - Efficient wafer clamping.
 This is necessary in order to achieve precise temperature control of the wafer surface.

 - Least amount of variation in feature dimensions.
 This is not a machine variable, but is important in setting up processes.
 Different sizes of features will show different etch characteristics that includes etch depth for a given process/time.

 The basic deep processes for the cryo process has not changed over the years the etch rates depending on the aspect ratio are typically greater then 2µm/min a couple of examples below of trench etching carried out at >3µm/min see figure 10 and 11.

 The main highlight of the cryo etch is the very smooth sidewalls which can’t be achieved by the Bosch process as well as can render a positive profile, an example is shown in Figure 12.

 A recent advance in cryo etching has been the elimination of the notch at the mask/Si interface which is a known issue with the process.
 This has been eliminated by the use of both hardware and the ramping of gas ratios during the primary stages of the process, the results are shown in figures 13 and 14.

 Figure 13.
 Notch at mask/Si interface

-Figure 14. elimination of notch
+Figure 14.
+Elimination of notch

 A typical application of the cryo deep process is highlighted below, the smooth sidewalls make it very applicable for moulds, optical devices etc.

-Figure 15. mask pre-etch
+Figure 15.
+Mask pre-etch